SCMXJT/visual-navigation-method-and-validation-on-Unity-3D/README.md

 visual navigation method based on machine learning for vessels is designed, and simulation validation is conducted.

-Firstly, vessel images are captured by using visual sensing technology.
+First, vessel images are captured by using visual sensing technology.
 A semantic segmentation model is employed to separate the shoreline from the water region and identify the shoreline.
 Secondly, based on the identified shoreline, a reference anchor